 It helps to find out how much the data values vary or spread out with the help of graphs.
 As we need more information than just knowing the measures of central tendency, this is where the box plot helps.
 This also takes less space.
 It is also a type of pictorial representation of data.

 Since, the centre, spread and overall range are immediately apparent, using these boxplots the distributions can be compared easily.

 Also, Try: Box and Whisker Plot Calculator

 Parts of Box Plots

-Check the image below which shows the outliers (minimum and maximum), median and interquartile range.
+Check the image below which shows the minimum, maximum, first quartile, third quartile, median and outliers.